-The Metropolitan Transportation Planning Organization (MTPO) for the Gainesville Urbanized Area invites interested qualified persons to apply for the Alachua County Transportation Disadvantaged Coordinating Board (ACTDCB).
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested qualified persons to apply for the Alachua County Transportation Disadvantaged Coordinating Board.
 Current vacant positions consist of the:

 - 1. Elderly representative (at least 60 years old resident of Alachua County); - 2.
-Citizen Advocate-User representative (Alachua County resident who uses paratransit services); - 3.
-Citizen Advocate representative (a person who is concerned about the needs of disadvantaged individuals); and - 4.
-Persons with Disabilities representative (a person who has a disability).
+Citizen Advocate representative (a person who is concerned about the needs of disadvantaged individuals); and - 3.
+Citizen Advocate-User representative (Alachua County resident who uses paratransit services).

-The ACTDCB provides local oversight for paratransit service within Alachua County and advises the MTPO concerning paratransit related matters.
+The Alachua County Transportation Disadvantaged Coordinating Board provides local oversight for paratransit service within Alachua County and advises the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area concerning paratransit related matters.

-The MTPO, composed of the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners, is responsible for the continuing, cooperative and comprehensive transportation planning program for the Gainesville Urbanized Area.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, composed of the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners, is responsible for the continuing, cooperative and comprehensive transportation planning program for the Gainesville Urbanized Area.

-Applications and additional information may be obtained by writing or calling: MTPO, North Central Florida Regional Planning Council, 2009 NW 67 Place Gainesville, Florida 32653; phone (352)955-2200; or from the MTPO website at www.ncfrpc.org/mtpo.
-Applications must be received no later than Monday, September 19, 2011.
+Applications and additional information may be obtained by writing or calling: Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, 2009 NW 67 Place Gainesville, Florida 32653; telephone 352.955.2200; or from its website at www.ncfrpc.org/mtpo.
+Applications must be received no later than Wednesday, November 21, 2012.